GovindaJR/Banking-System/README.md

 # Banking System
 A GUI Application built with the QT framework that implements OOP concepts learning in Programming II and a SQLite database.
-Displayes a UI that allows users to register/login to an account and manage their checking and savings account.
+Displays a UI that allows users to register/login to an account and manage their checking and savings account.
 User data is saved to an SQLite Database.

 # OOP Concepts
 The following concepts are implemented in this project: